Poisson reduction as a coisotropic intersection: Classical Hamiltonian reduction

 We will introduce a $\widehat{\bP}_1$-structure on this complex later in Corollary \ref{cor:BRSTcoisotropic}.
 Let us just mention a different complex used in derived Hamiltonian reduction called the classical BRST complex \cite{KS}

 Here the differential on $\Sym(\g[1])\otimes B$ is the Koszul differential: given we let

-One can introduce a Lie bracket on the classical BRST complex as follows.
-As a commutative graded algebra, the classical BRST complex is generated by $\g^*[-1]$, $\g[1]$ and $B$.
+One can introduce a Poisson bracket on the classical BRST complex as follows.
+As a graded commutative algebra, the classical BRST complex is generated by $\g^*[-1]$, $\g[1]$ and $B$.
 We keep the bracket on $B$ and let the bracket between an element $\phi\in\g^*[-1]$ and an element $x\in\g[1]$ be the natural pairing: $\{\phi, x\}:= \phi(x)$.
 Then $\d$ is a derivation of the bracket precisely due to the moment map equation.
+In this way the classical BRST complex becomes a $\bP_1$-algebra.